 Founder and Guide - Oliver Rampley

-Oliver Rampley created a fishing guiding service focused on Florence’s Arno river in 2013.
+Oliver Rampley created a guiding service focused on Florence’s Arno river in 2013.
 This business evolved to offer bird and wildlife watching across Tuscany.

 Altana Europe was founded in 2016 to give predominant attention to bird and wildlife watching trips and create scope for specialist experiences based on: conservation management; the science and ethics of selective management hunting of hooved animals; discourses around sustainability and 'where food comes from'.

-Feature-length articles on Oliver’s work in the field have been published in Financial Times Weekend (2014 and 2018), British GQ, How to Spend It, Country Life, Fieldsports, Country & Townhouse, Shooting Times, FlyFishing and Fly-Tying and Flyfishers' Journal read more...
+Feature-length articles on Oliver’s work in the field have been published in Financial Times Weekend (2014 and 2018), British GQ, How to Spend It (2018 and 2020), Country Life, Fieldsports, Country & Townhouse, Shooting Times, FlyFishing and Fly-Tying and Flyfishers' Journal read more...

 Partner - Mark Hix MBE